Ranks in the Boy Scouts

 The Rank Advancement Process

 When requesting a Scoutmaster conference or Board of Review, be sure to have your handbook so I can finalize and approve your scout’s advancement.
-All requirements should be entered into Scoutbook by the scout, and I will simply compare and approve.
-Please see me if you have any questions about how advancement works!

 As parents guide their scouts through the advancement process, we recommend that scouts first work on their Scout, Tenderfoot, Second and First class ranks prior to focusing on merit badges.
 That doesn’t mean merit badge work isn’t allowed, but do try to place a greater emphasis on rank advancement first.
 Did you know that prior to starting a merit badge, a scout is expected to get approval from the Scoutmaster?
 After receiving approval, the scout should meet with the merit badge counselor for that badge to get started.
 While parents are encouraged to support their scout’s progress, it is only the merit badge counselor who can give credit for completion of requirements.
 Please feel free to email me at email@example.com if you have any questions.
 Thanks, Suzi Advancement Chair